 Difference Between Sesame Paste and Tahini

 You’ll find various sesame paste used in different cultures.
-The Japanese sesame paste (neri goma, 練り胡麻) is identical to Chinese sesame paste (zhī ma jiàng, 芝麻酱) as both are made with ground toasted sesame seeds.
-Tahini, which is a staple in Middle Eastern and Mediterranean cuisines, is made from raw, untoasted sesame seeds.
+The Japanese paste is identical to Chinese sesame paste (zhī ma jiàng, 芝麻酱) as both are made with ground toasted unhulled sesame seeds.
+Tahini, a staple in Middle Eastern and Mediterranean cuisines, is made from raw, untoasted sesame seeds.
+The seeds may be hulled or unhulled.

-Since the Japanese and Chinese pastes are made from toasted sesame seeds, both versions are darker in color and have a nuttier and toasted flavor compared to tahini.
+Since the Japanese and Chinese pastes are made from toasted sesame seeds, both versions are darker and have a nuttier and toasted flavor than tahini.
 There are many brands out there, so the quality and taste of the sesame paste vary.

 Where To Buy